Cpt-Dingus/blog-page/docs/Radio/Beginners guide to weather satellite reception.md

 - **GOES 16** and **GOES 18**, satellites from the `GOES-R` series, are the two currently operational satellites broadcasting three signals:
     - **CDA Telemetry** - Contains telemetry (duh), can be used to check your setup is working properly.
-    - **HRIT** - A strong and very easy to receive signal transmitting TODO, as well as rebroadcasted data from other satellites such as Meteosat and Himawari
+    - **HRIT** - A strong and very easy to receive signal transmitting imagery at 2 km/px, as well as rebroadcasted data from other satellites such as Meteosat and Himawari
     - **GRB** - A fairly weak rebroadcast sending full quality data (have to confirm), has a massive 7.8 Msym/s.
 Also broadcasts the satellites' SUVI (sun imaging) instrument.
 Transmits half the data over RHCP and the other half over LHCP.

 - All of these include FEC, meaning you should be able to properly decode them even when the signal is quite weak.
 HRIT has notably good FEC, able to get clean imagery even out of just 1 dB!

+- HRIT transmits:
+    - 1x VIS + 6x IR at 2 km/px every 30 minutes
+    - 1x VIS + 2x IR at 2 km/px every 15 minutes
+    - Unspecified MSG imagery hourly
+    - 1x VIS, 1x IR, 1x WV Himawari hourly

+- GRB specifically transmits:
+    - TODO

-> GOES 19 has recently launched, is in the process of replacing GOES 16.
-It is expected to begin broadcasting imagery soon.
+> GOES 19 has launched fairly recently, is currently commisioning with no active L band imagery broadcasts.
+It is expected to replace GOES 16 in early 2025.

 > GOES 14, 17 are currently in on-orbit storage and are not broadcasting anything useful.